nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 **A**: We wanted to only distinguish between seminar and events in this version.
 Future patches will allow users to add more types of events in this application.

 ---

+**Q**: Why does pac use different types of command for different features, i.e. step-by-step command for performance and all-in-one command for event?

+**A**: We want to enhance user experience when using pac, and believe that implementing step-by-step command will do so by reducing the number of flags and command format a user has to remember, making it easier for using pac.
+ Currently, features in performance, attendance and student list are using step-by-step command, and we will synchronise the command type according to future feedback to fit user needs.

+---